 The problem with MS Word CV templates is that they’re a bit of a faff.
 To craft a truly effective one page CV you need to bring in some clever design elements.
 These include a two-column format and subtle graphic elements such as health bars.
 Problem is, they’re really difficult to implement unless you’ve got some design knowledge.

-So try using a reputable CV builder instead.
+So instead of struggling with a free CV template try using a reputable CV builder instead.
 Zety’s CV templates are all expertly designed to maximise space and keep your layout looking perfect.
 They’re easy to use too.
 Just enter your content and the builder does all the hard work for you.

 That covers what you can cut back and modify, but what can you leave out altogether?
 You’ll find out in the next section.